abdullahkhawer/ak-encoder-decoder/README.md

     > set AK_ENCODER_DECODER_PASS_KEY=ABC@123
     ```

-### Warning: Share the pass code with whom you want to allow to decode your encoded string.
+### Warning: Share the pass code only with the receiver of the encoded messages so that person can decode them.

 ## Usage Notes